grimy88/Scripts/README.md

-# scripts
-Python and batch scripts
+# Python and batch scripts

 Protractor script:
 Protractor script is used to generate a new project for Protractor.